Brabow/New_MoulPack/README.md

   - Sharper spray
   - Erase by pressing E while drawing
   - Change color with T (Purple -> Green -> Red -> Yellow)
-- Sort items
+- Press R to toggle a flashlight
-  - Press M to sort the cupboard
+- Sort items on the ship with the terminal
-  - Press N to sort the ship
+  - Type cleanup to do so
-  - Press J with an item to override its sorting location
+  - Type cleanup storage to only sort the cupboard
 - Every kind of object can be picked up while the lobby hasn't started yet
 - End of day screen also displays the cause of deaths (up to 8 players)
 - Some more easter eggs